top of page

 • Compared to malaria, there were other diseases that people in the study locations were more concerned about.

-• Most people did not think malaria could be eradicated from their area.
+• Most people did not think malaria could be eliminated from their area.

 • Men tended to self-diagnose more, and when taking medicines men tended not to finish them compared to women.